E10 - Construct: Add classes method

 A major consideration when choosing which option to use is by how the lines were generated.

-1. If lines were not created cohesively, then the Magic squares method may be used.
+1. If lines were not created cohesively, then use the Magic squares method.

-2. If the lines were created cohesively, (either using multi-year datasets or ‘timetabling around’), then the second method (Add classes) will be used.
+2. If the lines were created cohesively, then use the Add classes method.

 Magic squares method

-It is used when lines have not been generated in multi-year datasets or by using the 'Timetable around' feature.
+• Used when lines were not generated using multi-year datasets or 'Timetable around'.

 Add classes method

-These are the general steps required to construct a timetable on the Master Grid using the Add classes method.
-Generally, we add classes year level by year level, from Year 12 down to the lowest year, including non-year level classes, such as support and Meetings years.
+Generally, add each year level starting from Year 12 down to the lowest year, including non-year level classes, such as support and Meetings.
+After adding each year level, run Improve.

-Every school is different, and has different ‘tricky’ or problem areas.
-Therefore, each school must think about where their own ‘tricky’ areas lay, and attempt to add these areas onto the grid as a priority.
+Every school is unique and has its own ‘tricky’ or problem areas.
+Therefore, it is important for each school to identify these specific challenges and attempt to add these areas onto the grid as a priority.

 Step/Action